 Founded by writers Alexa Trembly and Emory Harkins, Twenty Stories mobilizes the literary arts.

 The bookshop was established in 2017 in Los Angeles, California and since then has made its way across the country to its new home in Providence, Rhode Island.
-Alexa and Emory's goal is to showcase literature in new spaces.
-They plan to simplify the book-buying experience by curating a top-tier selection and can't wait for you to find your next favorite read!
+Alexa and Emory's goal is to showcase literature in new spaces and to declutter the book-buying experience with a curated, top-tier selection.

 The idea for Twenty Stories came a year after they moved to Los Angeles.
 Inspired by the LA culture of food trucks and its sprawling streets, they quickly realized they wanted to create a new space for writers and readers that mobilizes the literary arts.